 To get the

-PORT environment variable (the port on which your web application is supposed to listen) you would:
+PORT environment variable (the port on which your web application is supposed to listen):

 (parse-integer (uiop:getenv "PORT"))

-web.commands.start directive.
 Note that the start command must run in the foreground.
-Should the program terminate for any reason it will be automatically restarted.
-In the example below we sleep for a very, very long time.
-You could also choose to join the thread of your web server, or use other methods to make sure the program does not terminate.
+Should the program terminate for any reason it’s automatically restarted.
+In the example below the app sleeps for a very, very long time.
+You could also choose to join the thread of your web server, or use other methods to make sure the program doesn’t terminate.